SystemsApproach/tcpcc/design.rst

 .. _reading_avoidance:
 .. admonition:: Further Reading

-	R. Jain aad K. K. Ramakrishnan. `Congestion Avoidance in Computer Networks with a Counectionless Network Layer:
+	R. Jain and K. K. Ramakrishnan. `Congestion Avoidance in Computer Networks with a Connectionless Network Layer:
 	Concepts, Goals and Methodology. <https://arxiv.org/pdf/cs/9809095.pdf>`__.
 	Computer Networking Symposium, April 1988.
-SIGCOMM 1988.

 This distinction was first called out by Raj Jain and K.K.
 Ramakrishnan Jain in 1988.
-It is often overlooked—and the term "congestion control" is used generically to refer to both—but our take is that the distinction represents and important difference, and so we will call it out when appropriate.
+It is often overlooked—and the term "congestion control" is used generically to refer to both—but our take is that the distinction represents an important difference, and so we will call it out when appropriate.
 Admittedly, we will also fall back to the generic use of "congestion control" when the distinction is not critical to the discussion, but we will say "control-based" or